eu-digital-identity-wallet/.github/profile/FAQ.md

 # EUDI Wallet Reference Implementation
 ## Frequently Asked Questions

-A list of freqeuntly asked questions are consolidated in order to assist you with possible queries related to the EUDI Wallet Reference Implementation.
+A list of frequently asked questions are consolidated in order to assist you with possible queries related to the EUDI Wallet Reference Implementation.
 Please refer to the [Architecture Reference Framework](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/README.md) for the corresponding technical specifications and the [EUDI Wallet Reference Implementation](https://github.com/eu-digital-identity-wallet/.github/blob/main/profile/reference-implementation.md) overview page for further information.

 <Details>
  <summary>What are the specifications on which the Wallet Reference Implementation is based on?</summary>